DonatJR/ita_ws20/milestone/milestone.md

 4. Stemming
 5. Length normalization
 6. Stop word removal
-We use the respective standard models for the english language of the libaries.
+We use the respective standard models for the english language of the libraries.

 The pipeline is in part configurable, because we want to compare our results towards raw text inputs.
 After taking a first look at the resulting tokens for our first data, we realized the following:
 - Most papers share very common words for their common denominator field.
 - Since we tried this out on  machine learning papers, all tokenized abstracts include e.g."_data_" with a high frequency.
-- It should be benificial to include such common words and buzzwords in the stop word list
+- It should be beneficial to include such common words and buzzwords in the stop word list

 Currently our clustering performance will be suboptimal since we might not have very informative tokens for the respective topics.